 And if you go to the Gallows during Act II, you will get to hear a human female Tranquil talking to her former lover.
 She tells them that she belongs to Ser Alrik now.

 The Varric companion quest "Family Matter," his brother Bartrand has gone insane and has been performing horrific experiments on people, driving his guards mad as well and rigging the place with traps.
 Not to mention the Lyrium idol is gone, and is now in Meredith's possession.
 It turns to tearjerker territory if you bring Anders along and temporarily make Bartrand lucid, showing how much its influence has destroyed him.

 Really, the idol itself deserves a mention.
 It drives people insane and is one of the causes of the Mage-Templar War.
 This is the reason that, when Cassandra tells Varric that the Champion "must have known what was down there," he responds the way he does.

 Varric: No. None of us knew.
 If we had, this all would have turned out very differently.

-In the Poisoned side alley there is an insane elven woman that screams something about something "sharp and shiny".
+In the alley filled with the saar-qamek, there's an insane elven woman that screams "Baby!
+Come to Mother!
+Something sharp and shiny!"
 The way she says shiny is really disturbing.